+We understand the pain that you and your family are going through.
 We hope this overview answers any questions you might have.
 All of the staff members here come from a very difficult past and have been healed and transformed through our Father’s love and a growing personal relationship with Jesus Christ.
-We are men and women of prayer, that love to serve the Lord in this mountain and we understand the pain that you and your family might be going through.
+We are men and women of prayer that love to serve the Lord in this mountain.
 We pray you find the best path for your problem, and if we are the answer for you, we will be glad to help you.

 FREQUENTLY ASKED QUESTIONS: